 The various blocks of subject material include, but are not limited to:

 We offer two basic types of classes, a day time class and a night time clases.

 Day Course: Meets Monday through Friday with classes beginning at 7:50 am and concluding at 5:00 pm.
-This course of training will take approximately 6 months to complete.
+This course of training will take just over six months to complete.

 Evening Course: Meets Monday through Thursday evenings with classes starting at 5:50 pm and concluding at 10:00 pm.
 Additionally, recruits are required to attend classes every other Saturday with classes starting at 7:50 am and ending at 5:00 pm.
 We provide this option for those individuals who must maintain a full-time job while attending the academy.
-This course of training will take approximately 12 months to complete.
+This course of training will take just over one year to complete.